-The Canadian government has finally approved a new drug that is intended to be a solution to the spreading OxyContin abuse epidemic in Canada.
-OxyContin is the strong, time-release opioid pain killer that has been abused by millions in the US and Canada since its introduction in 1996.
+The Canadian government approved a drug that was intended to be a solution to the spreading OxyContin abuse epidemic in Canada.
+OxyContin is the strong, time-release opioid painkiller that has been abused by millions in the US and Canada since its introduction in 1996.
 In Canada alone, it is estimated that 200,000 people are abusing and are addicted to this drug.

 After Purdue Pharma satisfied the requirements of the US government by developing a less-abusable form of the drug for the US market in 2011, it then had to meet the demands of the Canadian authorities.
 The new drug was released to Canadian patients at the beginning of March 2012 and was called OxyNeo.